 Home to more than 1500 different flowering plants, Great Smoky Mountains National Park is an incredible place to be in the spring, when many of those species go into full bloom.
 The park comes alive with colors and fragrant smells as the warmer temperatures arrive on the scene.
-Traditionally, this is the most visited national park in the U.S., and in the summer it can become quite crowded at times despite its size.
+Traditionally, this is the most visited national park in the U.S., and in the summer it can become quite crowded at times despite its massive size.
 But during the spring it is still relatively quiet and campsites are easy to obtain.
-Go before June however, as by then many of the flowers have gone dormant for the year once again.Continue to 6 of 7 below.
+Go before June however, as by then many of the flowers have gone dormant for the year and the crowds that come with summer travel are starting to ramp up.Continue to 6 of 7 below.

 06 of 07

 Death Valley National Park is another destination that you wouldn't dare go camping in during the summer, when temperatures routinely exceed 100 degrees Fahrenheit.
 But during the spring it is pleasantly warm there, offering a nice respite from the chill of winter.
 The park is seldom very busy, even during the peak travel season, which means solitude is plentiful throughout most of the year.
-If you happen to be in Death Valley during a spring rainstorm, you might even be lucky enough to experience the park's fabled wildflower "super-bloom," during which thousands of flowering plants sprout from the ground, creating a multicolored sea across the landscape.
+If you happen to be in Death Valley during a spring rainstorm, you might even be lucky enough to witness the park's fabled wildflower "super-bloom," during which thousands of flowering plants sprout from the ground, creating a multicolored sea across the landscape.
 It is a sight that is spectacular to behold, although it is also fleeting.
-The fragile flowers don't last long in the intense warmth found within the park.Continue to 7 of 7 below.
+The fragile flowers don't last long in the intense warmth found within the park and many of the blooms peak and disappear within just a few days.Continue to 7 of 7 below.

 07 of 07